 Once again, bingo is a wonderful way to get the whole family involved and you can easily download bingo cards off the internet.
 Make sure everyone wears green, red and white, or their very ugliest Christmas sweater.
 You could even have prizes for the best dressed to make sure that it’s something that people will make the utmost effort for.

 We know that it’s going to be a different kind of Christmas than we’re used to, but that certainly doesn’t mean that it has to be dull!
-Try out some of the games above and check out our fun and funky bingo games at Lucky Pants Bingo.
+Try out some of the games above and check out our fun and funky online bingo at Lucky Pants Bingo.
 The great thing about our bingo site is that there’s a little something for everyone, but they’re enjoyed just as much alone as they are with other people.
 Get into the festive spirit this season!
 The world needs it.

 / 17 December 2020